abphilip-codes/Codechef_Competitions/July21/Starters6/README.md

 <br />

 ```
-4. You are the owner of a big company.
-You are so rich, that the government
-has allowed you to print as many notes as you want of any single value that
-you like.
-You also have peculiar behavioral traits and you often do things
-that look weird to a third person.

-You have N employees, where the i-th employee has salary Ai.
-You want to pay
-them using a denomination that you create.
-You are also eco-friendly and wish
-to save paper.
-So, you wish to pay them using as few notes as possible.
-Find
-out the minimum number of notes required if you can alter the salary of at most
-one employee to any positive integer that you like, and choose the positive
-integer value that each note is worth (called its denomination).

-Each employee must receive the exact value of his/her salary and no more.
+4. You are given an array A consisting of N integers and Q queries.
+Each query is
+described by two integers L and R. For each query, output the number of tuples (i,j,k)
+such that L≤i<j<k≤R and Ai+Aj+Ak is an even number.

-Input
+Input Format

     The first line contains an integer T, the number of test cases.
-    Then the test cases follow.
+Then the test cases

-    The first line of each test case contains a single integer N
+    follow.
+The first line of each test case contains two integers N and Q. The next line
-    The second line contains N integers A1,A2,…,AN, where Ai is
-    the salary of the i-th employee.
+    contains N integers A1,…,AN.
+Then Q lines follow, each containing two integers Li
+    and Ri.

-Output
+Output Format

-    For each test case, output in a single line the answer to the problem.
+    For each query, output the number of tuples possible as mentioned in the
+    problem statement.

 Constraints

-    1≤T≤12⋅10^4
-    1≤N≤10^5
-    1≤Ai≤10^9
+    1≤T≤10^3
+    1≤N,Q≤10^5
+    0≤Ai≤10^6
+    1≤Li≤Ri≤N

-    The sum of N over all test cases is at most 10^6
+    The sum of N over all test cases does not exceed 10^6.

-Subtasks

-    Subtask #1 (100 points): Original constraints
+    The sum of Q over all test cases does not exceed 10^5

-Sample Input
+Sample Input 1

-    3
+    1
-    3
+    6 3
-    1 2 3
+    1 2 3 4 5 6
-    3
+    1 3
-    8 4 2
+    2 5
+    1 6

+Sample Output 1

+    1
     2
-    2 2

-Sample Output

-    4
-    4
-    2
+    10

 Explanation

-    Test Case 1: We can change the salary of the third person to 1 and use
-    1 as the denomination.
-So in total we need 1/1+2/1+1/1 = 1+2+1 = 4 notes.

-    Test Case 2: We can change the salary of the first person to 2 and use
-    2 as the denomination.
-So in total we need 1+2+1 = 4 notes.

-    Test Case 3: We can use 2 as the denomination and we need not change
-    the salary of any person.
-So in total we need 1+1 = 2 notes.
+    For the first query, we can choose (1,2,3) since A1+A2+A3=6 is an even number.
+    For the second query, we can choose (2,3,5) since A2+A3+A5=10 is even, and (3,4,5)
+    since A3+A4+A5=12 is even.
 ```